-This weekend marks eighteen years [edit: now twenty-one.
-Re-edit: Now twenty-three years.
-Can someone please slow down time?] since the death of singer/songwriter Rich Mullins, who died tragically in a car accident just outside of Bloomington, Illinois on September 19, 1997.
+This weekend marks eighteen years [twenty five years now] since the death of singer/songwriter Rich Mullins, who died tragically in a car accident just outside of Bloomington, Illinois on September 19, 1997.

 It’s a bit of an understatement to say that Rich’s life had a profound impact on me.
 This is true for me as a Christian, as an artist, and as a man.
 I’m not alone, as evidenced by the continued interest in his life nearly twenty years after he “went out like Elijah,” as well as the continued popularity of his music.